Aloha Momilani 'Ohana,

 If you have difficulty understanding English, you have the right to receive language assistance at no cost to you.
 Please see the attached documents for more information.

-Please click on the small arrow box on the corner to open the document in a new window.
+Please click on the link below to open the document in a new window.

 The Hawaii State Department of Education (HIDOE) and its schools do not discriminate on the basis of race, color, national origin, ancestry, sex, gender identity, gender expression, sexual orientation, age, disability, and religion.
 Please direct inquiries regarding HIDOE non-discrimination policies as follows: